-The San Blas Islands have some of the most spectacular beaches in all of Central America, some would argue in the world, and with less than 10% of the islands being inhabited by the Gunas there are countless opportunities to explore and indulge your cast-away fantasies in extreme isolation.
+The San Blas Islands have some of the most spectacular beaches in all of Central America, some would argue in the world, and with less than 10% of the islands being inhabited by the Gunas, there are countless opportunities to explore and indulge your cast-away fantasies in extreme isolation.

-For me there was effectively two options going from Colombia to Panama – take a two-day ocean journey from Cartagena in a small boat for a San Blas Islands sailing experience, or head the idyllic border towns of Capugarna and Sapzurro to go north with San Blas Adventures, an established company with 7 years of experience.
+For me there were effectively two options of San Blas Tours going from Colombia to Panama – take a two-day ocean journey from Cartagena in a small boat for a San Blas Islands sailing experience, or head the idyllic border towns of Capugarna and Sapzurro to go north with San Blas Adventures, an established company with seven years of experience.

 San Blas Adventures Review: The Good

 The daily itinerary is basically a day island and a night island, which you sleep on.
 The day island generally has no structures and can be walked around in less than 2 minutes.
 The night islands depend, but there is generally always something beautiful to look at – a sunset, the stars, the waves rushing up the beach or birds sneaking into dorm rooms.

-San Blas Islands sailing trips to and from Cartagena are not generally permitted and must sleep on their boats every night, they generally only visit uninhabited islands and you would miss this memorable aspect.
+San Blas Islands sailing trips to and from Cartagena are not generally permitted.
+This means you must sleep on their boats every night, they generally only visit uninhabited islands, and you would miss this memorable aspect.
 San Blas Adventures also provided fantastic equipment, such as the practically brand new snorkel.

-Overall I really loved our San Blas Adventures trip, the islands are idyllic, the guides great fun and the food for the most part was incredible.
-San Blas Adventures has a unique concept that no one else can offer so you end up with a unique experience, and…well, a real adventure!
+Overall I really loved our San Blas Adventures trip; the islands are idyllic, the guides are great fun, and the food, for the most part, was incredible.
+San Blas Adventures has a unique concept that no one else can offer, so you end up with a unique experience, and…well, a real adventure!

 San Blas Adventures Review: The Bad

-This is only based off my experience from Colombia to Panama and could be different for everyone.
-I would appreciate anyone who has been recently or goes in future to let me know their thoughts and comment below to keep us all up to date!
+This is only based on my experience from Colombia to Panama and could be different for everyone.
+I would appreciate anyone who has been recently or goes in the future to let me know their thoughts and comment below to keep us all up to date!

-If it helps cans of beer, soft drink and water are $2 USD on every island – not the $1 – $2 we were told at the meeting.
+If it helps cans of beer, soft drink, and water are USD 2 on every island – not the 1 – 2 USD we were told at the meeting.
 So take bottles of mixers and all the rum you need if you plan to drink, which you will!
-Our guides said it would be possible to get rum at some point, but the opportunity came at went without anyone being told so the last night kind of fizzed out rather early as people had under-prepared.
+Our guides said it would be possible to get rum at some point, but the opportunity came at went without anyone being told, so the last night kind of fizzled out rather early as people had under-prepared.

 Why is the rum always gone? ….
 Nope, you can’t blame Jack Sparrow for this one!